phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.3 =
+* Fixed issue with Woocommerce ajax strings that were broken in editor on default language in some cases
+* Speed improvements

 = 1.3.2 =
 * Speed improvements
 * Add support for the Ginger – EU Cookie Law plugin